fbpx

 Ground source heat pumps are more expensive than air source because they require more groundwork.
 They are more efficient, however, as they rely on the temperature of the ground, which is more consistent than the temperature of the air outside.

-What do they cost to install?
+What does a heat pump cost to install?

 According to heat pump specialists Ecoexperts, an air source heat pump can cost between £7,000 and £14,000 to purchase and install, while a horizontal ground source heat pump can cost between £15,000 and £35,000.